LabCIF-Tutorials/AndroidStudioEmulator-cmdConfig/README.md

 **Notes:**
 - If you need root access to the folders inside emulator **don't select** a system-image with `_playstore`
-- A system-image without `_playstore` won't have access to the Google Play Store, to install apps go to a website, like https://www.apkmirror.com/ and download the `APK` files you want to install
+- A system-image without `_playstore` won't have access to the Google Play Store, therefore to install apps go to a website, like https://www.apkmirror.com/ and download the `APK` files you want to install

 ### Download and install the selected system-image